Music Lessons - Terms and Conditions

-- All communication regarding lesson details will be provided directly from the music teacher at the start of term.
+- All communication regarding lesson details will be provided directly from the Music Leader at the start of term.
 All future payment requests will be sent out via email using The Sheffield City Council E-payment facility.

 - 34 lessons are offered over a three term academic year and will be arranged by your music teacher and school.